cmu-ci-lab/writing/README.md

 2. **AMSmath**: You should read the [AMSmath documentation](ftp://ftp.ams.org/ams/doc/amsmath/amsldoc.pdf) and the [Short Math Guide](ftp://ftp.ams.org/pub/tex/doc/amsmath/short-math-guide.pdf) to get started.
 I very rarely use the standard `equation` environments anymore.
 My default environment is `align`, which basically acts as a drop-in superset replacement for `equation`.
 You should learn to use the `cases` environment.

 3. **notation and macros**: You should define macros (with descriptive names) for all your repeatedly-used notation.
 (See project file structure below.)
 If you do this consistently, it makes it much easier to experiment with and perfect your notation while you are working on the paper.
 By contrast, changing notation by using search and replace or manually hunting down each instance both are very tedious and error prone.
-Additionally, using macros makes it easy to reuse notation across multiple papers on the same general topic---which itself is great practice, as it makes it easier for others to read your papers.
+Additionally, using macros makes it easy to reuse notation across multiple papers on the same general topic—which itself is great practice, as it makes it easier for others to read your papers.

 4. **number all equations**: Your reviews and your future self will appreciate it.
 It is much easier to discuss details of the paper when you can say, for example, "The x we solve for in Equation 3 is the same as the x that appears on the right-hand-side of Equation 13," instead of: "The x we solve in the first unnumbered equation of the second column of page 4 is the same as x that appears on the right-hand-side of the unnumbered equation between Equations 12 and 13."
 You will run into this not only during review, but also many years down the road when someone emails you asking for clarification about some detail in the paper.